charly/charly.github.io/_posts/2015-09-02-devise-upside-down.md

 This is a follow-up to the previous article I wrote about [mixing concerns of Identity and Authentication][1].
 I encourage you to read it, however I'll attempt to put it in a nutshell :

-*the User Model is, fundamentally, only here to give scope and integrity to various parts of the data in an application based on user interaction and ownership.
-Authentication in the other hand is the process which attempts to tie the `user_id` you're providing to some person you claim to be.
+*The User Model's fundamental purpose is to give scope and integrity to various parts of the data in an application based on user interaction and ownership.
+Authentication on the other hand is the process which attempts to tie the `user_id` you provide to some person you claim to be.
 Yet all popular authentication gems (Devise, Sorcery, Authlogic...) mix both.*

 A strong clue for this separation of concern is authentication's only _done once_ (when you signin) while data integrity is ensured the _rest of the time_ (`current_user.orders` etc.)